-While multi-channel focuses on all payment channels, omnicanality does so on the channel, the payment option chosen by the customer, and the means of payment.
+While multi-channel focuses on all payment channels, omnichannel focuses on the channel; the payment option chosen by the customer, and the means of payment.
 Multiple channels can be unified into a single gateway to improve the customer experience, as it is a catalyst for transformation, having a direct impact on all parts of the business.
-Now, any electronic or physical business can choose the most appropriate option to manage all payment channels, but is multicanality an option only available to large companies?
+Now, any electronic or physical business can choose the most appropriate option to manage all payment channels, but is multichannel an option only available to large companies?
 Let's find out.

-Omnicanality is the result of the evolution of multicanality.
-While it involves communication and payments with consumers through multiple channels, omnicanality establishes a single unified path to establishing customer relationships.
+Omnichannel payments are the result of the evolution of multichannel.
+While it involves communication and payments with consumers through multiple channels, omnichannel establishes a single unified path to establishing customer relationships.
 In the case of e-commerce, there are more than 100 alternative payment methods available.
 Here you can find some of them:

 - MOTO: It allows processing without any special development or integration.
-It is a flexible system that allows the collection of order information through forms or a phone call.
+It is a flexible system that allows the collection of order information through forms or phone calls.

 - PCI IVR: The automation of payments through the implementation of an IVR to accept interactive voice response operations.